sethgrid/peerreview/README.md

   - ~~set up sqlite3 as the backing datastore~~
   - ~~set up schema versioning~~
   - ~~set up google sign-in with ability to log in and log out~~
-  - set up alternate auth mw handling for bearer token that has the same content as the auth cookie value.
-Add documentation for curling with this.
+  - ~~set up alternate auth mw handling for bearer token that has the same content as the auth cookie value.
+Add documentation for curling with this~~
   - set up endpoints for all interactions
   - set up /dash to be a single page application
   - set up vendoring of web directory into binary